2019 Legislative Update

 During the 2016 legislative session, House Bill 307 was introduced by Representative Zach Cook (R-Ruidoso), Senator Carlos Cisneros (D-Questa), and Representative Jason Harper (R-Rio Rancho) to implement Think New Mexico’s proposed reforms.
 The bill received support from a wide variety of organizations, including both business and labor groups, and it had hearings in the House Government, Elections, & Indian Affairs Committee and the Senate Public Affairs Committee.

-Think New Mexico will continue to advocate for improving New Mexico’s infrastructure funding process.
+Think New Mexico is continuing to advocate for improving New Mexico’s infrastructure funding process.
 These reforms have the potential to not only improve the essential infrastructure that communities depend on, but also make the state more economically competitive, create new jobs, and enhance the transparency and accountability of state government.

 Read an Albuquerque Journal editorial in support of Think New Mexico’s legislation to reform New Mexico’s capital outlay system • March 10, 2017